ivyy-poison/tp/docs/UserGuide.md

   - For instance: if you wanted to view all leave records that fall within the time period of 2023-10-27 and 2023-11-03 inclusive, you would type in `find-leave-range start/2023-10-27 end/2023-11-03` in the command box.
   - Do note that neither the start or end fields are required:
-    - If you wanted to view all leave records that start on or after 2023-10-27, you can type in `find-leave-range start/2023-10-27`
+    - If you wanted to view all leave records that start on or after 2023-10-27, you can type in `find-leave-range start/2023-10-27`.
-    - If you wanted to view all leave records that end on or before 2023-11-03, you can type in `find-leave-range end/2023-11-03`
+    - If you wanted to view all leave records that end on or before 2023-11-03, you can type in `find-leave-range end/2023-11-03`.
-  - If you wanted to view all leave records, you can type in `find-leave-range`
+  - If you wanted to view all leave records, you can type in `find-leave-range` or `find-all-leave` instead.
 2. Press `Enter` to execute the command.
 You should see the leave records that fall within the time period you specified.

 Here are some potential error messages that you may receive and here's how to solve them: